knogleknuser/__5.1_group_sportsclub/README.md

 4) We assume that you already have the sportsclub database in your Postgres.
    Otherwise create the database 'sportsclub', open the file "src/main/resources/sportsclub.sql" in pgAdmin and execute it to create the sportsclub tables and data.
-5) Update the login credentials in the Main class to reflect your local system and the Driver in the Database class
+5) Update the login credentials in the Main and MemberMapper class to reflect your local system and also update the Driver in the Database class
 6) Create a new database called "sportsclub_test" in Postgres.
    Open the file src/main/resources/sportsclub_test.sql in pgAdmin and execute it.
 You can read more about why and how in the file.